OudomSec/oudomsec.github.io/about.md

 # About Me

 ```
-I was a Computer Scient student
+I was a Computer Scient Bachelor student at Royal University of Phnom Penh, I'm starting
 ```